 Ten (10) indicator lights are mounted on the landing gear control unit adjacent to the landing gear handle.
 Four (4) blue indicator lights, labeled NOSE and MAIN (left-hand lights for the left float and right-hand lights for the right float), show by their illumination that the landing gear is up and locked.
-The four (4) green indicator lights, labeled NOSE and MAIN (left-hand lights for the left float and right-hand lights for the right float), show by their illuminated when the landing gear is down and locked.
-Neither set of lights is illuminated when the landing gear is down and locked.
+The four (4) green indicator lights, labeled NOSE and MAIN (left-hand lights for the left float and right-hand lights for the right float), are illuminated when the landing gear is down and locked.
 Neither set of lights is illuminated when the landing gear is in transit.
 Two (2) red indicator lights, labeled PUMP ON 1 and 2 illuminate when current is supplied to the landing gear motors.
 If the motors continue running during flight or on and off repeatedly, the motors should be shut off by pulling AMPHIBIAN PUMP 1 AND AMPHIBIAN PUMP 2 circuit breakers.
 Continual running of the motors can result in premature motor failure.
 Prior to landing, the circuit breakers should be pushed in to reactivate the circuits.
 Troubleshoot hydraulic problem per section 3.1.